slime/slime/CONTRIBUTING.md

 This is done via a contrib called `sly-retro` and its `slynk-retro` counterpart.
-The contrib's code is loaded by `M-x sly` or `M-x sly-connect` *on demand*, meaning that it is possible to start the SLYNK server without the contrib's Lisp counterpart.
-See the section called "SLYNK-loading method"" for how this works in SLY.
+The contrib's code is loaded by `M-x sly` or `M-x sly-connect` *on demand*, meaning that it is possible to start the Slynk server without the contrib's Lisp counterpart.
+See the section called "Slynk-loading method"" for how this works in SLY.

 *If* it is loaded, `sly-retro` ensures that messages leaving SLY still look like